qri-io/2017-frontend/CONTRIBUTOR.md

 If your issue appears to be a bug, and hasn't been reported, open a new issue.
 Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.

-The "[new issue][github-new-issue]" form contains a number of prompts that you should fill out to make it easier to understand and categorize the issue.

-In general, providing the following information will increase the chances of your issue being dealt with quickly:
+Please use this form when filing a [new issue][github-new-issue]:

 * **Overview of the Issue** - if an error is being thrown a non-minified stack trace helps
 * **Motivation for or Use Case** - explain why this is a bug for you
 * **Qri Version(s)** - is it a regression?
 * **Operating System** - is this a problem with all browsers or only specific ones?
-* **Reproduce the Error** - provide a live example (using [Plunker][plunker] or [JSFiddle][jsfiddle]) or an unambiguous set of steps.
+* **Reproduce the Error** - please provide an unambiguous set of steps we can use to reproduce the error.
 * **Related Issues** - has a similar issue been reported before?
 * **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)

-Here is a great example of a well defined issue: https://github.com/angular/angular.js/issues/5069.

-**If you get help, help others.
-Good karma rulez!**

 ## <a name="submit-pr"></a> Pull Request Submission Guidelines
 Before you submit your pull request consider the following guidelines: